6 Sneaky Lessons on How Not To ‘FAIL’ in Blogging.

 Do not expect everyone to ‘agree’ with your viewpoint.

-If even your siblings have a different viewpoint, how can you expect that all your readers will like what you’re saying?
+If even your siblings have a different opinion, how can you expect that all your readers will like/agree with what you’re saying?

-Many of them will hate your writing and leave a negative comment on your blog posts.
+Many of them will hate your contents and leave a negative comment on your blog posts.

 But that’s okay.
 Every blogger receives criticism.